Interaction of Autonomous and Manually Controlled Vehicles Multiscenario Vehicle Interaction Dataset: Data Collection

 \subsection{Sensor Overview}

+This section provides a comprehensive description of the sensors used in the data collection.
+The dataset was acquired using the JKU-ITS vehicle \cite{its-vehicle}.
+The vehicle was equipped with different sensors to perceive the surrounding environment and locate the vehicle within it.

-The JKU-ITS vehicle was equipped with three \gls{LIDAR}s.
-Positioned at the center of the roof, the OS2 \gls{LIDAR} boasted 64 layers and a vertical field of view (\gls{FoV}) of $22.5^\circ$.
-This sensor offered an extended range of view, covering 240 meters and including objects situated at a considerable distance from the vehicle, as depicted in Figure \ref{fig:lvfov}.
-Additionally, two OS0 \gls{LIDAR}s, each with 128 layers, a range from 0.3m to 50m, and a vertical \gls{FoV} of $90.0^\circ$, were strategically placed.
-One OS0 sensor occupied the front-left section of the roof, while the other was located in the rear-right section.
-Both OS0 sensors, inclined at $22.5^\circ$ towards the plane, effectively covered the sides of the vehicle, as illustrated in Figure \ref{fig:lhfov}.
-This well-designed configuration, integrating three \gls{LIDAR} sensors, ensured comprehensive coverage of the entire surrounding area without any dead zones.
+The vehicle was equipped with three \gls{LIDAR}s.
+An OS2 (64 layers and $22.5^\circ$ of vertical \gls{FoV}) was located in the center of the roof.
+This sensor has an extended range of view (240m), covering objects far from the vehicle (Fig.~\ref{fig:lvfov}).
+Two OS0 (128 layers, range from 0.3m to 50m, and $90.0^\circ$ of Vertical \gls{FoV}) detected the objects in the vicinity of the vehicle.
+One was located in the front-left part of the roof and the other was in the rear-right part.
+As shown in Fig.~\ref{fig:lvfov}, both OS0 sensors were inclined $22.5^\circ$ towards the plane to cover the sides of the vehicle.
+This configuration with three \gls{LIDAR} sensors allowed the vehicle to cover the entire area surrounding the car without noticeable dead zones (Fig.~\ref{fig:lhfov}).